OneDev49/stefan-luellmann-ecommerce-app/README.md

 ### Third-Party Assets

 - Technology logos are trademarks of their respective owners.
+- Brand logos are trademarks of their respective owners.
 - Icons are used from [Font Awesome](https://fontawesome.com/license) and are subject to their respective licenses.